Meghrajjagadhane/face-recognition-iam-android-sdk/README.md

    	- `timeout` is the maximum time in milliseconds since startCamera() or resumeCamera() after which if the registration/recognition is not done, the onError will be called with Timeout Error.
 A value of 0 will disable the timeout
    	- `isAutoCaptureEnabled` is a boolean value that specifies if automatic capture of image should happen for recognition when a face matching the desired size is detected.
 Please note that auto-capture is not supported for Registration mode or Face Add mode
    	- `useFrontCam` is a boolean value that specifies if the front camera should be used.
 If set to false, then the back camera will be used for processing
+   	- `shouldDoLiveness` is a boolean variable that specifies if the recognition call should include liveness API call with it.
+If set to false, then only recognition call will take place.
    	- `myFrCamListener` is the implementation of HVFrCameraListener you created above

 	**UserData JSON Object**: